Please wait while we set things up. This will take less than 60 seconds!

 It is important to have a high CIBIL score as it helps banks decide whether to extend a certain amount of credit to you or not.
 A good CIBIL score increases your chances for an easier credit approval.
 Here are five simple and effective ways that will help you improve your CIBIL score.

 A credit utilisation ratio expresses the relation between the amount of credit granted and the actual credit usage.
 Anything between 30-35% is considered feasible.
-For instance, if the sanctioned credit limit on your credit card is Rs.100,000, the actual usage should not exceed Rs.35,000 to avoid the consequences of being considered an unsafe financial behavior.
-People take it for granted.
-Be cautious while spending more than the cutoff ratio.
+For instance, if the sanctioned credit limit on your credit card is Rs.100,000, the actual usage should not exceed Rs.35,000 to avoid the consequences of being considered an unsafe financial behaviour.

 Credit card companies and lenders like to observe how effectively you manage various categories of financing.
 Build your Credit Score through a portfolio of properly balanced secured long-run loans such as housing mortgages and auto loans; and unsecured revolving mortgages like personal loans and credit cards.
 For instance, making credit card payments in full in lieu of utilising the facility of revolving credit is considered positive.